-The Creative Group division commenced operations in 1999 and specializes in identifying for its clients creative professionals in the areas of interactive media, design, marketing, advertising and public relations.
-The division places freelance and project consultants in a variety of positions such as creative directors, graphics designers, web content developers, web designers, media buyers, brand managers, and public relations specialists.
+The Creative Group division commenced operations in 1999 and specializes in identifying for its clients creative professionals in the areas of creative, digital, marketing, advertising and public relations.
+The division places contract and permanent employees in a variety of positions such as creative directors, graphic designers, web designers, media buyers, front end developers, copywriters, digital marketing managers, marketing analytics specialists, brand managers, and public relations specialists.